 Health Information Exchange (HIE)

-Health information exchange, or HIE, in Minnesota means the electronic transmission of health related information between organizations according to nationally recognized standards (Minn.
+Health information exchange (HIE), is defined in Minnesota as the electronic transmission of health-related information between organizations according to nationally recognized standards (Minn.
 Stat. §62J.498 sub.
-1(f)).
-This means each time information is sent electronically to another provider it is done in a uniformly accepted way that meets specific standards to ensure protection of the data and privacy of the patient.
-It also means the information will be received in a way that is usable for the recipient.
+1(g)).
+Each time information is sent electronically to another provider it is expected to be done in a uniformly accepted way that meets specific standards to ensure protection of the data and privacy of the patient.

 Health Information Exchange Oversight

 The Minnesota Department of Health (MDH) is required by state law to establish an oversight process that will protect the public interest on matters pertaining to health information exchange.
-Find out more about the oversight process, how to get involved, and how to connect with state-certified Health Information Exchange (HIE) Service Providers.
+Find out more about the oversight process, how to get involved, and how to connect with state-certified health information organizations.

-Find more information, including contact details, on the state-certified health information exchange service providers (HIOs and HDIs).
+Find more information, including contact details, on the state-certified health information organizations (HIOs).

 Minnesota Health Information Exchange Framework and Guidance to Support Accountable Health - 2016 Edition (PDF)

 The framework provides recommendations on how to use HIE to help support and achieve accountable health.
 It is a starting point for organizations, networks or collaboratives developing HIE strategies and is intended to be an assessment and planning tool.